 Finding out that your mortgage application has been rejected is one of those heart-sinking moments.
 You may feel frustrated and upset.
 You may assume that your property dreams are over for now.
 You may also be feeling completely perplexed.
 These feelings are natural.

-Understanding why your mortgage application was rejected is important.
+Understanding why your mortgage application was denied is important.
 By doing so, you can then make the required changes to make sure it does not get rejected the second time around.
-Below, we are going to take a look at some of the reasons why your mortgage application may have been denied, as well as providing some tips on how to make sure this does not happen.
+Below, we are going to take a look at some of the reasons why your mortgage application may have been denied as well as provide some tips on how to make sure this does not happen.